Accessible Digital Documents

 Apps as Assistive Technology

-This resource, developed by Maine CITE provides a list of list of various mobile/handheld applications (apps) that can be used as assistive technology (AT).
+This resource, developed by Maine CITE provides a list of lists of various mobile/handheld applications (apps) that can be used as assistive technology (AT).

 In keeping with the Maine Department of Education’s goal of improving student outcomes and graduation rates through the use of the principles of Universal Design for Learning, the Maine AEM Program is a resource to Maine educators and families for information on how to: identify students with print disabilities, and select, acquire and use AEM.